scribe-org/Scribe-iOS/README.md

 - /pl provides the plural of the noun
 - /fps provides the first person singular of the verb
 - /pp provides the past participle of the verb

+An extra space is inserted after the queried word so that this feature functions similar to auto-suggestions.
 -->

 ### iOS and iPadOS system keyboard functionality